-- seeking approval for QNEXA for the treatment of obesity in the U.S. and the European Union; - establishing internal capabilities or strategic relationships with marketing partners to maximize sales potential for our drugs that require significant commercial support; and capitalizing on our clinical and regulatory expertise and experience to advance the development of investigational drug candidates in our pipeline.
+- seeking regulatory approval for QNEXA for the treatment of obesity in the U.S. and the European Union; - · seeking regulatory approval for avanafil for the treatment of ED in the U.S. and the European Union; - establishing internal capabilities or strategic relationships with marketing partners to maximize sales potential for our drugs that require significant commercial support; and - capitalizing on our clinical and regulatory expertise and experience to advance the development of investigational drug candidates in our pipeline.